Football clubs

 1903

-The Church Lads and Church Girls Brigade is a scout group established in 1891.
-The Hollington Church Lads Brigade was also referred to as Old Church Lads Brigade and was playing matches in 1903.
+The Church Lads and Church Girls Brigade, founded in 1891, established a team in Hollington under the name Hollington Church Lads Brigade—also referred to as the Old Church Lads Brigade.
+They were playing matches in 1903.

 Hollington Old Church